obsidianmd/obsidian-help/en/How to/Working with multiple vaults.md

 [[Internal link|Internal Links]] are not shared across Vaults.
 If you have one Vault inside another Vault, this can get confusing, so we recommend not doing that.

 Always remember, a Vault is just a collection of markdown files.
 You can use whatever file management techniques you would normally to move them around on your file system, and Obsidian will automatically refresh to keep up.

+### Transfer settings between vaults

+All settings, themes, and plugins are stored in the `.obsidian` folder under your vault.
+If you copy this folder from one vault to another, all the settings will be transferred as well.
+You may need to restart Obsidian for all of the settings to take effect.

+This folder is hidden in some operating systems.
+Notably, you can use `Cmd-Shift-Period` to show hidden files on macOS in order to reveal the `.obsidian` folder.